Although this program is unavailable this summer, you can still add it to your favorites and consider it for summer 2025.

 Welcome to Cape Town, South Africa’s oldest and most striking city!
 Journey up to the top of Table Mountain and be amazed by the sights and the views of this world-class city.
 Descend by cable car and then explore the V & A Waterfront for hidden treasures and to check out the seals basking on the wharf in the South African sun.
+Soak up the scenery atop Elsie's Peak and prepare delicious dishes at a traditional Cape Malay cooking experience.
 Learn to surf in Muizenberg, one of the best surf beaches in the world!
 Ferry out to the UNESCO World Heritage Site of Robben Island and tour the Maximum Security Prison where Nelson Mandela spent many of his 27 years in prison.

 Johannesburg, South Africa

 The Holiday Inn is conveniently located ten minutes from O.R.
 Tambo International Airport and a great place to start your South African adventure.
 Rooms have TVs and WiFi.